JmPotato/dopamine/README.md

 # Dopamine

 Dopamine is a simple and fast Python web framework which aims to help you build an app agilely.
 It's based on gevent's `pywsgi`, a pure-Python, gevent-friendly WSGI server.
-Benefiting from a high-level synchronous API on top of the `libev` or `libuv` event loop, dopamine could be fast to respond every HTTP request without the user do any extra work.
+Benefiting from a high-level synchronous API on top of the `libev` or `libuv` event loop, dopamine could be fast to respond every HTTP request without the user to do any extra work.
 Also, dopamine will stay in both easy-using and powerfuly to help you build some simple apps agilely.

 ## Feature